 Praised by the Los Angeles Times for “superb technique and profound musicality,” Ms. Waites has a long and distinguished history of championing new music by American composers and has received several honors and commendations for her work.
-She has also been guest soloist for National Public Radio’s Performance Today, KQED in San Francisco, KCET in Los Angeles, Walt Disney Concert Hall, the Geneva Conservatory of Music in Switzerland, Wigmore Hall in London, Merkin Hall in New York City, concerts for the World Music Program in Jakarta, Indonesia, Phillips Gallery in Washington, D.C., and the Los Angeles County Museum of Art.
+She has also been guest soloist for National Public Radio’s Performance Today, KQED in San Francisco, KCET in Los Angeles, Walt Disney Concert Hall, the Geneva Conservatory of Music in Switzerland, Wigmore Hall in London, Merkin Hall in New York City, concerts for the UC/ San Diego World Music program in Indonesia, Phillips Gallery in Washington, D.C., and the Los Angeles County Museum of Art to name a few.

 Her recording credits include Black Diamonds, a landmark CD of music by African-American composers as well as the premiere recording of Florence Price’s 1932 Sonata in E Minor, Along the Western Shore and Celebration, a 2012 recording featuring new music by American composers.
 This CD also includes works which have been written for and dedicated to Ms. Waites in celebration of 60 years as concert artist and teacher.

-Ms. Waites received the Bachelor of Music degree from Xavier University of Louisiana, and the Master of Music degree in piano from Yale University School of Music where she studied with Donald Currier.
-She has also studied with Alice Shapiro, a protege of the late Rosina Lhevinne, and Russell Sherman, New England Conservatory faculty artist.
+Ms. Waites holds degrees from Xavier University of Louisiana and the Master of Music degree in Piano from the Yale School of Music where she studied with Donald Currier.
+Previous teachers and mentors include Alice Shapiro, a protégé of Rosina Lhevinne, Russell Sherman and Sister Mary Elise Sisson.

-Althea Waites is an International Steinway artist and a member of Pi Kappa Lambda National Music Honor Society.
+Althea Waites is a Yamaha artist and a member of Pi Kappa Lambda National Music Honor Society.
 Her recordings are now incorporated on her new label,Kuumba Music.

 Awards and Honors